percona/percona-pacemaker-agents/README.md

-Percona resource agents for mariadb gtid (developing)
+Mariadb resource agents for  gtid (developing) on pacemaker/corosync env.
 =======================

 This repository stores Pacemaker resource agents used in solutions developed by Percona.